IVGSZ/Flash-VStream/README.md

 We presented **Flash-VStream**, a noval LMM able to process extremely long video streams in real-time and respond to user queries simultaneously.

 We also proposed **VStream-QA**, a novel question answering benchmark specifically designed for online video streaming understanding.
-(Coming Soon)

 <p align="center">
 <img src="assets/radar_comparison.png" width="60%">